Alliegaytor/temp-charter/README.md

 Anyone can run the weather data collection script easily, but you must have an in.csv file formated just like how I do to use the other two scripts.
 Hopefully the code is simple enough to tweak to your data setup :)

-To download pirate weather data in 30 min intervals simply add your apikey, lat, long, timezone, and how far back you want to go.
+To download pirate weather data in 30 min intervals simply add your apikey, lat, long, timezone, and how far back you want to go in `config.yml`.
 Then run `downloadWeatherData.py`.
-It will generate an out.csv if it doesn't error.
+It will generate an `out.csv` provided that it doesn't error.

-If you have the same temperature data formatted csv as me then you can run `coalescenceData.py` and it will combine the `in.csv` and `out.csv` as well as any other `in*.csv` and `out*.csv` files you have in the directory.
+If you have the same temperature data structure as in my `in.csv`, then you can run `coalescenceData.py` and it will combine the `in.csv` and `out.csv` as well as any other `in*.csv` and `out*.csv` files you have in the directory.
 It will then save a `merged.csv` with the data merged nicely.

 You can then run `graphData.py` to generate some nice looking charts.
+These include comparing outside vs. inside temperatures, finding the difference between them, and calculating the minimum, maximum, and average temperature per day.